Start today and get one month free.

 When are K-1s due?

-Businesses operating on the calendar year must file Form 1065 by March 15 (unless you file for a 6-month extension using Form 7004).
+Businesses operating on the calendar year must file Form 1065 by the partnership tax deadline on March 15 (unless you file for a 6-month extension using Form 7004).
 March 15 is also the deadline for partnerships to issue individual Schedule K-1s to each partner, which will give individual partners a little under a month to file their personal federal income tax returns on April 15.
 These deadlines move to the next business day if they fall on a weekend or holiday.

 Businesses using a fiscal year must file the tax return and provide Schedule K-1 forms to partners no later than the fifteenth day of the third month after the end of the fiscal year.
 When the partners file their individual tax returns, they must use the Schedule K-1 from that year.